danielmccluskey/CT40XX-Week-2-Tutorial/CT40XX-Week-2-Tutorial-2-RunningAPYFile.md

 ![Pythonfile](IMG-All/IMG-PythonFromVS/pythonfile.PNG)

 # Creating your own `.py` file
-Move onto the next tutorial which will qucikly go over how to create your own `.py` file.
+Move onto the next tutorial which will quickly go over how to create your own `.py` file.